RT-Thread/rt-thread/bsp/raspberry-pico/libraries/pico-sdk/docs/examples.md

 ## Examples Index {#examples_page}

 This page links to the various example code fragments in this documentation.
-For more complete examples, please see the pico_examples repository, which contains complete buildable projects.
+For more complete examples, please see the [pico-examples](https://github.com/raspberrypi/pico-examples) repository, which contains complete buildable projects.

  - [RTC example](@ref rtc_example)
  - [UART example](@ref uart_example)